aws-solutions-library-samples/guidance-for-battery-digital-twin-on-aws/README.md

-## Guidance for Electric Vehicle (EV) Battery Health Prediction on AWS
+## Guidance for Battery Digital Twin on AWS

 ### Introduction